Balgray railway station

-Balgray railway station is a railway station, under construction as of 2025, that will serve communities to the south of Barrhead (particularly Springhill and Auchenback) on the Neilston branch of the Cathcart Circle Lines.
-The name of the new station was chosen as the station will be located next to Balgray Reservoir, part of the Dams to Darnley Country Park.
+Balgray railway station is a railway station at the south of Barrhead, Scotland.
+The station serves communities in the south of Barrhead (particularly Springhill and Auchenback), on the Neilston branch of the Cathcart Circle Lines.
+The name of the new station was chosen as the station is located next to Balgray Reservoir, part of the Dams to Darnley Country Park.
+It opened on 27 September 2026.

-A plan to open this station was announced by Network Rail on 23 November 2023.
-Funding for the station will come from the Glasgow City Region City Deal, and delivered in partnership with East Renfrewshire Council.
+History

 A planned railway station, Lyoncross railway station, was partially built on the line close to the location but never opened to the public.
 The intended location of the station can be discerned by the widening of the tracks just east of Aurs Road between Newton Mearns and Barrhead.

-Another disused station, Barrhead South railway station on the Paisley and Barrhead District Railway was also located nearby.
+Another disused station, Barrhead South railway station, on the Paisley and Barrhead District Railway, was also located nearby.

-Construction

-In October of 2023, preparatory work (outline design, ground and site investigations) took place with the Final Business Case being submitted to City Deal Cabinet in August 2024 and approved in September 2024.
-On 22 July 2025 ground was broken on the construction of the new station, and is expected to be completed and open to the public in autumn 2026.
+In October 2023, preparatory work (outline design, ground and site investigations) took place, with the Final Business Case being submitted to City Deal Cabinet in August 2024 and approved in September 2024.
+The plan to open this station was announced by Network Rail on 23 November 2023.
+On 22 July 2025 ground was broken on the construction of the new station, and was expected to be completed and open to the public in autumn 2026.
 A new bus turning circle and stop have already been delivered as part of the project on Springfield Road by East Renfrewshire Council.

+On 9 July 2026, Network Rail announced the railway station would open on 27 September 2026, several weeks earlier than the anticipated November schedule.

+On 4 September 2026, the Office of Rail and Road granted official statutory authorisation for the station, confirming it met all safety and accessibility standards ahead of its public opening.
+The station opened on 27 September 2026.

 Facilities

+Balgray station consists of two platforms, connected by a footbridge.
+Lifts are also provided.
+Waiting shelters are provided on both platforms, with a ticket vending machine provided inside the shelter on platform 1.